 When you think of the term “oral care”, I’m sure the first thing that pops into most people's mind is “toothbrush, toothpaste, and teeth”.
 Simple, right?
 Not quite that simple.
 Oral care is much more than a few items to pick up at the store, and it should begin much earlier than when actual teeth are involved.
 Not only should successful oral care start early, like “Newborn Baby Early”, but there's more to it than just brush, spit, repeat.
-It begins when life begins!
+It begins when life begins.

 The thought process a family goes through when planning the home care routine for a newborn baby usually doesn't involve oral care, but it definitely should.
 We make schedules for feedings, diaper changing, bedtimes, naps, bathing, and we should also include early oral care intervention, and here's why!

-Babies have delicate and actively developing immune systems, in fact, their immune system doesn't fully start working on its own until around 3 months of age and then continues to get more effective with time.
-Infants are more susceptible to the effects of new bacteria and viruses in the earliest stages of being introduced to this amazing new world, whether that be from breathing in, direct contact or oral absorption.
+Babies have delicate and actively developing immune systems, in fact, their immune system doesn't start fully working on its own until 3 months of age and then continues to get more effective with time.
+Infants are more susceptible to the effects of new bacteria and viruses in the earliest stages of being introduced to this amazing new world, whether that be from respiratory inhalation, direct contact or oral absorption.
 This factual reality should show us the importance and need for protecting and implementing a newborn's contact points during this vital period.
 This can be done by keeping the baby at home as much as possible during those first 3 months, which helps with exposure to bacteria and viruses by inhalation and direct contact.
 You can help prevent oral infections by wiping and cleaning your baby’s mouth at least once a day, to begin with, and more often, as needed, as they grow and develop.

 Thrush happens when the small amount of normal candida fungus that lives in the mouth, grows and proliferates, abnormally, leading to the development of white patches on the tongue, gums, and cheeks, signaling, a candida fungal infection is present.
 Usually, candida in the mouth is kept in check by the body's immune system and the delicate balance of oral bacterial flora, but because babies have immature immune systems, they are more vulnerable to the oral environments they are exposed to and any variability in their own immune system or the immune systems of their mothers.

-Up until about 3 months of age, there's not much saliva to help wash away any of the milk residues that can build up in your baby’s mouth, so starting an oral care routine early is the key to early prevention.
+Up until about 3 months of age, there's not much saliva to help wash away any of the milk residues that can build up in your baby’s mouth, so starting an oral care routine early is the key to prevention.
 After 3 months, the salivary glands start producing fountains of liquid where drool elicits the need for bibs that are not just needed but become quite a necessity!
 During the first 3 months, babies are either nursing or being bottle-fed, and this is a great time to introduce cleaning your baby's mouth after feedings, to help reduce the build-up of pathogenic bacteria and fungus that can lead to “thrush”, and even oral diseases and cavities later on in life.

 Remember, you're not just cleaning the mouth, you are training yourself and your baby to adapt to, and accept this new routine.
 Studies in early oral care prevention have shown that children who were introduced to early brushing and gum wiping routines had a significant reduction in the incidence of oral care diseases and cavities later on in life.
 Babies are programmed to be oral explorers in the first few years of life.
 From suckling to teething, their most dominant sense during this time frame is oral stimulation, so if you introduce this routine early, not only are you laying the foundation for a lifetime of healthy habits but you are preparing the oral environment for the arrival of new budding teeth to grow into, during a time frame when your child is the MOST accepting to this type of routine.

 For the first 5 years of a child's life, YOU are the one who will be doing ALL of the oral care for your child.
 Children usually do not acquire the proper dexterity to effectively brush their own teeth until around age 5, and in some cases, later than age 5.
 So, with that being said, you’ve trained yourself as the parent/caretaker to feed them regularly, bath them regularly, put them to sleep with regularity, and you will also need to do their oral care regularly for them.
 Now, this does not mean they won't eventually be brushing their own teeth, there's just a “best” time for that and we will explore that later.